 Today I want to focus on the actual training – how to return to running after a marathon.

-During the first 3 days after the race, you shouldn’t run or do any other exercise with one exception: the day after the race it’s recommended to do a very easy 15-30 minutes of light exercise.
+During the first 3 days after the race, you shouldn’t run or do any other formal exercise with one exception: the day after the race it’s recommended to do a very easy 15-30 minutes of light exercise.